When it comes to investing, there are many terms and concepts you need to familiarize yourself with. Two such terms are “pro rata vs pari passu.”

 CONS

-- It may not be as accurate in terms of allocating debt based on each investor's individual risk profile.
+- It may not be as accurate for allocating debt based on each investor's individual risk profile.

-- This can lead to investors with less money feeling like they are taking on more risk than they are comfortable with.
+- This can lead investors with less money to feel they are taking on more risk than they are comfortable with.

 That depends on your individual situation.
 If you are looking for a more accurate debt allocation based on each investor's risk profile, then pro rata debt allocation may be the way to go.